This also applies to cable, chain, and webbing.

-The mouse pointer will display small links when you hover it over gear and press Ctrl to remind you that the connected gear will be moved.
+The mouse pointer will display small links when you hover it over gear and press Ctrl.
+This is a reminder that the connected gear will be moved.

-The Ctrl key must be pressed before you begin moving the item or the gear will disconnect.
+The Ctrl key must be pressed before you begin moving an item or the gear will disconnect.
 (You can use the undo command if you accidentally disconnect an item.)

-You can move connected gear when using the keyboard by holding the Ctrl key pressed.
+You can move connected gear when using the keyboard arrow keys by holding the Ctrl key pressed.

 You can select multiple pieces of gear and then drag all of the selected gear (without pressing Ctrl).